christroutner/plugin-template-connextcms/README.md

 Because this plugin is effectively interfacing with two separate pieces of software (*KeystoneJS* and *ConnextCMS*), it's possible to use this template to build plugins for just one piece of software or both.

-If you have no interest in building a ConnextCMS extention, simply ignore the `connextcms` directory.
+If you have no interest in building a ConnextCMS extension, simply ignore the `connextcms` directory.
 You can create KeystoneJS routes, views, and models without any interaction with ConnextCMS.

 If you wish to build another view or menu item for ConnextCMS, you may not need to develop any code in the `keystone`